-For the 2016-17 school year, there will be four Microcampus groups with up to 16 students in each group.
+For the 2020-21 school year, there will be one Microcampus trip for each campus with a maximum of 16 students in each group.
 The dates will be as follows:

 Our home for the Microcampus experience will be one of the beautifully restored compounds that are a part of the Linden Centre project.
-Students on one of the fall trips stay at the former Xizhou village hall, called Yaugzhuoran, which has been restored and renovated for the purpose of hosting long-term student groups like ours.
+Most Microcampus groups stay at the former Xizhou village hall, called Yangzhuoran, which has been restored and renovated for the purpose of hosting long-term student groups like ours.
 The Yangzhuoran compound is a beautiful single-courtyard wooden structure with classroom space, sleeping areas, and recreation facilities.
-Groups going to Xizhou in the spring will stay at either the main Linden Centre compound or another compound called Baocheng Fu, the third building in the village developed as a part of the Linden Centre project.
+Groups going to Xizhou might also stay at either the main Linden Centre compound or another compound called Baocheng Fu, the third building in the village developed as a part of the Linden Centre project.
 See www.linden-centre.com for more information about the work the Lindens have done in the village.

-Mr. Tafel and his wife, Ms. Mai, will be the main teachers for his trip.
+Longtime SAS teachers, Ms. Lisa Fung-Kee-Fung and Mr. Matt Kopacka will be the main teachers for this trip.
 Our partner in the trip, the world-class Linden Centre, has an remarkable staff of adults who have come from around the world to live in Xizhou.
 Their job is to live and share the experience with guests of the Linden Centre, and they are always eager to support the learning process of our students.
-One staff member (Ms. Cecily Zhang) is assigned to work full-time to support the Microcampus program.
+One Linden Centre staff member is assigned to work full-time to support the Microcampus program, with another 2 part-time staff members available to support student inquiry projects, as needed.
 Linden Centre owners Brian and Jeanee Linden will be on site as well.
 In other words, there will be plenty of adult support available to Microcampus students.

 The quick answer: No.

-There are a number of significant, fundamental differences between the Microcampus program and our school's China Alive program.
-Students returning from Microcampus who have been on China Alive trips report that the experiences are completely different.
+There are a number of significant, fundamental differences between the Microcampus program and the SAS World Classroom (formerly China Alive) program.
+Students returning from Microcampus who have been on World Classroom trips report that the experiences are completely different.
 The length of the Microcampus experience (28 days) allows for a much deeper, closer connection to the places we visit.
-Students on Microcampus become a part of the community that they visit--the daily routines, special events, and so on--rather than passing through as a part of their itineraries.
-China Alive trips are managed and guided by tour companies; the Microcampus program was designed entirely by educators, with daily activities and learning experiences chosen and directed by students under the guidance of their teachers.
+Students on Microcampus become a part of the community that they visit--the daily routines, special events, and so on.
+Some China-based World Classroom trips are managed and guided by tour companies; the Microcampus program was designed entirely by educators, with daily activities and learning experiences chosen and directed by students under the guidance of their teachers.
 One former Microcampus student said it best: "On China Alive, someone else tells us where to go and when to go there.
 On Microcampus, we make those decisions: we have to learn to think and act for ourselves, and we live with the decisions we make."

 An important part of the experience of the Microcampus is to step away from the comforts of home for a few weeks.
 You will be able to connect with your family on a daily basis via Skype or mobile phone, but there will not be an opportunity to have families visit.
 Don't worry, though; your families will be there to give big hugs when you return to Shanghai!

-During the 2016-17 school year, the estimated total cost for the 28-day trip is 16500 RMB.
+During the 2021 spring trips, the estimated total cost for the 28-day trip is 17000 RMB, based on a maximum of 16 students.
 This includes airfare, food, lodging, supplies, and learning activities.

-Every aspect of the Microcampus program has been designed to maximize opportunities for the following experiences for all participants:
+Every aspect of the Microcampus program has been designed around the four Menwai pillars to maximize opportunities for the following experiences for all participants:

-- experiential learning in which students engage in meaningful activities that require them to depend on themselves, their peers, chaperones, and outside experts in order to solve problems they encounter;
+- Working through challenges while engaging in authentic activities that require students to depend on themselves, their peers, and outside experts;

-- having a positive impact on the places we visit and the people who live there through shared experience, responsible actions, and environmental awareness.
+- Awareness of impact on the places we visit and the people who live there through shared experience, responsible action, and sensitivity to the environment.

 The "Big Four" points above were the basis for making all decisions about the design of the daily schedule, and they are very much a part of continuing conversations with students before, during, and after the trip.

-A typical morning schedule includes time for students to work on SAS Essentials, which are the required assignments from teachers back in Shanghai, along with some Pitching In time, during which students take care of responsibilities that help the group process move smoothly (tidying up their rooms, planning for activities, writing journals, etc.).
+A typical morning schedule includes time for students to work on SAS Essentials, which are the required assignments from teachers back in Shanghai, along with some Pitching In time, during which students take care of responsibilities that help the group and themselves move through the day smoothly, such tidying up their rooms, planning for activities, writing journals, etc.

 Evening activities are designed by students, and they range from stargazing to movie nights to just relaxing at the end of a big day of learning.